 Other Honorable Mentions

-Even though you'll definitely want to keep your eyes on the above three places when it comes to preventing breakouts this summer, unfortunately, it might not stop there.
+Even though you'll want to keep your eyes on the above three places when it comes to preventing breakouts this summer, unfortunately, it might not stop there.
 According to Samolitis, other common spots for acne to emerge include on your shoulders, on your back, and behind your legs.
 But don't fret—keep scrolling for the dermatologist-approved products to help save acne-prone skin this summer.

 The Breakout-Busting Product Guide